vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 cacy of the phonemes.
 In spite of this

 unique and absolute nature, *nāda* is sometimes considered divisible, divided in eight, nine, or ten *nādas* , often associated with diff erent parts of the yogic body; such is the case here.
 The nine apertures \( *randhra* \) are nodal points, *cakras* , of the yogic body.
-The Dīdescribes them as parts of the inner space \( *gaganabhāga* \) of the *suṣumnā* and enumerates them: “ *mūlādhāra* , *svādhisthāna* , *maṇipūra* , *anāhata* , then above these *vajrapadma* , *kaṇṭ ha* , *laṁbikā* , *viṣuddha* , and *ājñā, * ” of which only the fi rst four and the last three are the usual *cakras* of this system.
+The Dī describes them as parts of the inner space \( *gaganabhāga* \) of the *suṣumnā* and enumerates them: “ *mūlādhāra* , *svādhisthāna* , *maṇipūra* , *anāhata* , then above these *vajrapadma* , *kaṇṭ ha* , *laṁbikā* , *viṣuddha* , and *ājñā, * ” of which only the fi rst four and the last three are the usual *cakras* of this system.

-As the Dīalso explains, the Goddess, in addition to these “distinct sounds,” is present in the body in a general way as an indistinct sound \( *nirviśeṣadhvani* \).
+As the Dī also explains, the Goddess, in addition to these “distinct sounds,” is present in the body in a general way as an indistinct sound \( *nirviśeṣadhvani* \).

 The ten phonemes that manifest her are the cerebrals and the dentals.
 They are “shadows” of the various objects of knowledge in that they are deemed to manifest these objects.
-The long commentary of the Dīon this stanza is rich and interesting but too abstruse to be given here.
+The long commentary of the Dī on this stanza is rich and interesting but too abstruse to be given here.